Understanding other borrowing options

 at the beginning of the semester.

 - Home equity loans allow a borrower to use the equity of his or her home as collateral.
-Keep in mind, if a home equity loan isn't repaid, your house can be repossessed.
+Keep in mind, immediate repayment may be required if you sell your house.